- 28 May 2018

-We've always tried hard to define what an RGN does for a job.
-We look at the acronym, what it means and why it's so hard to pin down what an RGN does for a job.
+We look at the RGN acronym, what it means and why it's so hard to pin down what an RGN does for a job.

-The term RGN is both straight-forward and yet still a bit of a funny old term in the way it's used.
-It stands for Registered General Nurse and can broadly mean any nurse that has completed their degree or diploma and is then accredited by the Royal College of Nursing.
+The term RGN stands for Registered General Nurse and can broadly mean any nurse that has completed their degree or diploma and is then accredited by the Royal College of Nursing.

-In the mid-nineties, and after Project 2000, nurses are now expected to hold modern academic degree qualifications.
+From the mid-nineties, and after Project 2000, nurses were expected to hold modern academic degree qualifications.

 It used to be that one year of nurse training made you an SRN (State Registered Nurse) and then a further 12 months allowed you to become an RGN.